TamilarasanVelusamy/pcaf-mbl-prmg/README.md

 - Unitech Scanner: FWUpdateSDK.xcframework
 - HoneyWell Dex: frameworkDEXUpgradeSDK.xcframework (Disabled now)
 # Package Integration Steps:
-1. Add pcaf-mbl-prmg Package:
+# Add pcaf-mbl-prmg Package:
 #####
 - Go to your project target settings.
 - Navigate to the "Swift Packages" tab.
 - Click the "+" button and choose "Add Package Dependency."
 - Paste the URL https://PepsiCoIT@dev.azure.com/PepsiCoIT/Commercial_IT/_git/pcaf-mbl-prmg in the search bar and click "Add Package."
-2. Add Airship Package:
+# Add Airship Package:
 #####
 - Follow steps similar to adding the pcaf-mbl-prmg package, but use the URL https://github.com/urbanairship/ios-library.git.
-3. Register for Package Logs and Airship Notifications:
+# Register for Package Logs and Airship Notifications:
 #####
 - Follow steps similar to adding the pcaf-mbl-prmg package, but use the URL https://github.com/urbanairship/ios-library.git.
-4. Verify Info.plist Configuration:
+# Verify Info.plist Configuration:
+Open your project's Info.plist file and add the following key-value pairs under the Privacy dictionary.
 #####
-Open your project's Info.plist file and add the following key-value pairs under the Privacy dictionary.
 - Privacy Bluetooth Always Usage Description (Replace with your specific description).
 - Privacy Bluetooth Peripheral Usage Description (Replace with your specific description).
 - Add the supported external accessory protocols for your devices under the UISupportedExternalAccessoryProtocols key (Refer to device documentation for specific protocol names).

-5).
-Airship Keys Configuration Based on Environment:
+# Airship Keys Configuration Based on Environment:
 Add placeholder keys for Airship development and production app keys and secrets to your Info.plist file.
-  #####
-  - configuration
 In your configuration files (Prod/QA/Debug), define the actual values for these keys.
-  #####
-  - configuration
 Use the SPEnvironment class to fetch the appropriate key values based on the current environment.
-  - configuration

-6).
-Device Management Enable Background Modes:
+# Device Management Enable Background Modes:
 #####
 Go to your Project Target settings and enable the following Background Modes.
 - External Accessory Communication.